peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

-    public static void Write(com.upokecenter.numbers.EDecimal bignum, OutputStream stream) throws IOException Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EDecimal) and then written out.
+    public static void Write(com.upokecenter.numbers.EDecimal bignum, OutputStream stream) throws IOException Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromEDecimal(EDecimal) and then written out.

 **Parameters:**